Updated: Oct 18

 Stop at local merchants and try the Mayan honey you may have learned about in your visit to the Coba ruins.
 If you are in time, visit the Mercado Municipal - next to Cenote Zaci.
 Here you can have a cold beer at Restaurante Zaci while you watch visitors tiptoe into the cenote's waters below.

 Coined "The Yellow City", the idyllic backdrop will have photographers marveling at the wash of amarillo all over the buildings in this town.
 Vibrant and festive, you'll want to come for the photos but stay for the small town feel.
 Enjoy some elote (street corn) from a vendor outside the Convento de San Antonio de Padua (worth a walk through and it's free!), or take a horse drawn carriage around the streets.
-Make time for a leisurely lunch and a stay at a local hacienda.
+Make time for a leisurely lunch and a stay at a local hacienda, or indulge in a full day tour of the city with private transport and an included horse and carriage ride.

 Enjoy the pool and have a meal at the al fresco restaurant.
 The food at Hacienda Sacnicte is outstanding - be sure to save room for a bottle of wine, raw tuna appetizer and pasta.
 All absolutely wonderful and one of the best meals of your trip to be sure!